OybekTursunov/AI-and-Machine-Learning/README.md

 # AI-and-Machine-Learning
-Repository for the exercises of the Applied AI and Machine Learning Course (exercises are done using the KNIME Analytics platform).
+Repository for the exercises of the Applied AI and Machine Learning Course (exercises are performed using the KNIME Analytics platform).